 PYRUKYND®, or any of our product candidates that may receive marketing approval in the future, may fail to gain and/or maintain sufficient market acceptance by physicians, patients, healthcare payors and others in the medical community.
-If PYRUKYND® or any of our product candidates that may receive marketing approval do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
+If PYRUKYND® or any of our product candidates that may receive marketing approval do not achieve an adequate level of acceptance, we may not generate significant product revenue and we may not become profitable.
 The degree of market acceptance of PYRUKYND® and any of our product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- efficacy and potential advantages compared to alternative treatments; - the prevalence and severity of any side effects; - the ability to offer our medicines for sale at competitive prices;

-- convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - the strength of sales, marketing and distribution support; - sufficient third-party coverage or reimbursement; and - product labeling or product insert requirements of the FDA or other regulatory authorities, including any limitations or warnings contained in a product's approved labeling.
+- efficacy and potential advantages compared to alternative treatments; - the ability to offer our medicines for sale at competitive prices; - convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - ensuring uninterrupted product supply; - the strength of marketing and distribution support; - sufficient third-party coverage or reimbursement; and - the prevalence and severity of any side effects.